playframework/play-plugins/guice/README.md

   * making the injected dependencies anything but private

-  * injected dependencies can be private in which case a new constructor (alongside an empty default one) could be added to controllers which could be used to inject the mocked dependencies
+  * injected dependencies can be private in which case a new constructor (alongside with an empty default one) could be added to controllers which could be used to inject the mocked dependencies

 I would recommend the former solution